ryhazerus/EnergyDashboardWebDisplay/README.md

 ### Roadmap

 - [x] Nothing is currently working but everything is there
-- [ ] Support Static Meters for Energy, Water and Gas Usage
+- [x] Support Static Meters for Energy, Water and Gas Usage
-- [ ] Add local db for graphing information
+- [x] Add local db for graphing information
+- [ ] Add exporting data feature
+- [ ] Add configurable tariffs for gas/energy prices
 - [ ] Add Configurable Meters for users
 - [ ] Support other smart meters